Appleby Blue Almshouse

 A modern Almshouse for a more connected community.

-Founded and overseen by the United St Saviour's charity, Appleby Blue in Southwark stands out as a modern Almshouse, a testament to community-focused architecture.
+Appleby Blue, founded and overseen by the United St Saviour’s Charity in Southwark, is a modern almshouse, a testament to community-focused architecture.
+Its design targeted a 35% reduction in carbon emissions compared to 2013 Building Regulations.

-Appleby Blue signifies a decade-long dedication to sustainable living and community engagement, with a nurturing environment where residents can age gracefully and remain integral to their community.
+Appleby Blue reflects a decade-long commitment to sustainable living and community connection, creating a nurturing setting where residents can age gracefully and remain integral to their community.

 Half Acre, Brentford